Likasi Haut-katanga, Democratic Republic Of The Congo Travel Guide

 Seek out products directly from artisans or cooperatives to make sure of fair compensation.

-Be aware of issues like child labor or illegal mining that may exist in some areas.
+Be aware of issues like child labor or illegal mining that might be present in some areas.

 If you wish to donate, do so through established, reputable local NGOs or community projects.